protitude/module_login_security/README.txt

    included in the access list as a deny rule.
 To remove the IP from this ban, you will have to go to:  Administer -> User Management -> Access Rules.

+ - Maximum number of login failures to detect ongoing attack: This value is the threshold used to detect a password guess attack.
+The limit means that during the "track time" period, this number of invalid logins indicates a password guessing attack.

 Notifications

  The module also provides some notifications for the users to understand what is